ropensci/textreuse/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTES.
+There were no ERRORs or WARNINGs.

+There was one NOTE about this being a updated version of the package.
+The NOTE mentions three possible misspelled words, all of which are correctly spelled proper nouns or terms of art.